 Tilstock Bradbury Village Hall

-For more information and course booking details, please contact the Association's Education Officer.
+For more information and course booking details, please contact the Association's Education Officer using the button below.

 For those members who are keen to learn more we have informal tutor groups and encourage correspondence courses for the BBKA modular exams.
 Our Association currently has a number of Master Beekeepers and several of our members are working towards Master Beekeeper status which involves, among other things, a detailed practical assessment as well as completion of the theory modules.